-This hearty beef casserole recipe is a classic.
-Packed with tender cuts of beef, veggies and a rich gravy, it's topped with dumplings for the ultimate supper.
+This beef casserole recipe is a classic winter warmer, packed with tender cuts of beef, veggies and a rich gravy.

 - 1kg shin of beef